Journal

 Without naming names beyond what's public record: any free period tracker funded by in-app advertising is selling your behavioral data to make that ad revenue happen.
 That's not an opinion — it's how programmatic advertising works.
 If you see banner ads or interstitials in the app, the app is monetizing your attention AND your data signals together.

 Flo is a complicated case.
-They were fined by the FTC in 2021 for sharing menstrual data with Facebook, Google, and AppsFlyer despite promising otherwise.
-They've changed practices since, but the 20-year consent decree is public, and Anonymous Mode in Flo is a feature, not the default state.
+In 2021 it settled FTC allegations that it shared menstrual data with third parties — named in the complaint as Facebook, Google, and AppsFlyer — despite promising otherwise.
+The settlement carried no fine and no admission of wrongdoing; Flo says it has changed practices since.
+The FTC's consent order is public, and Anonymous Mode in Flo is a feature, not the default state.

 The deeper rule